mayank-2204/Investment-Portfolio_Optimizer/README.md

 • Using Risk and return analyse all stocks in the portfolio
 • Using Monte Carlo simulation along with Markowitz Portfolio Theory to optimize the portfolio

-ferm_final contains the final program we used.
+ferm_final contains the final program I used.